Powered by MOMENTUM MEDIA

 Perpetual expects a $547 million pre-tax impairment due to net outflows.

-In an ASX announcement on Monday, the wealth giant revealed it expects to record a non-cash impairment charge of approximately $547 million pre-tax in its financial results for the full year ended 30 June, driven by net outflows from some of its strategies.
+In an ASX announcement on Monday, the wealth giant revealed it expects to record a non-cash impairment charge of approximately $547 million pre-tax in its financial results for the full year ending 30 June, driven by net outflows from some of its strategies.

 The company confirmed that among the outflows is $12 billion from strategies managed by J O Hambro and TSW.